sunil3590/artificial-guy/README.md

 # artificial-guy
+#### Knowledge representation and reasoning using graph
-### Given a story, performs Natural Language Processing and builds a Knowledge Representation graph.
-The graph is then used to answer user questions on the story.
+Given a story in English, processes natural language and builds a knowledge graph.
+The knowledge graph and a resoning system are then used to answer questions asked in natural language.

 #### Technologies
 1. Stanford CoreNLP - used to perform NLP on the user story.